Skip links

 • White Space: Relevant entity pairings that no competitor covered well, particularly around EU-to-U.S. regulatory translation and cross-border development timelines.
 These became the foundation for content that genuinely differentiated the client.

-Step 3: Creating Entity-Focused Content Briefs With Proximity and Frequency Guidelines
+Step 3: Creating Entity-Focused Content Briefs With Proximity and Frequency Guidelines: Drawing on these findings, we moved to transform our insights into actionable guidance for writers.

-With the entity map complete, we built detailed content briefs for every planned page.
-These were not standard SEO briefs with a keyword list and a word count target.
-Each brief specified which entities needed to appear together, how many times per 1,000 words each needed to show up, and where in the content specific entity pairings had to be placed.
+Once we finished the entity map, we created detailed content briefs for each planned page.
+These weren’t typical SEO briefs with just a keyword list and word count.
+Instead, each brief listed which entities should appear together, how often each should show up per 1,000 words, and where specific entity pairings needed to be placed in the content.

-For example, the pillar content targeting “pharmaceutical CRO services” required that “FDA regulatory strategy” appear within the same paragraph as “IND submission” at least three times.
-The introduction had to include both the primary entity and supporting regulatory body references within the first 150 words.
-Every H2 section had to reference the primary service entity at least once.
+For example, in the main content about “pharmaceutical CRO services,” we made sure that “FDA regulatory strategy” appeared at least three times in the same paragraph as “IND submission.”
+The introduction needed to mention both the main entity and supporting regulatory bodies within the first 150 words.
+Each H2 section also had to mention the main service entity at least once.

 How we structured each content brief: